Inom-Turdikulov/notes/output/md/GNU readline.md

 # GNU Readline

 NEXT: I really need work on it.
-This also avaiable in Python interactive shell.
+This also available in Python interactive shell.

 Here I place keybindings for GNU readline.

 This article is based on the
 [GNU Readline Manual](https://tiswww.case.edu/php/chet/readline/readline.html).

-Additionally I tested the keybindings in ZSH.
+Additionally, I tested the keybindings in ZSH.

 <!-- TODO: add materials -->